spencer-shadley/completed-class/02-Lesson-Plans/Part-Time/18-Week/02-Day/02-Day-LessonPlan.md

   *  What is a progressive web application?

+  @TODO more detailed definition
   *  Progressive web applications (PWAs) are a new trend in web development that can solve problems users face with native apps and web apps.

-  *  What do we mean by 'native' app?
+  *  What is meant by the term 'native' app?

   *  The term "native app" refers to applications written for specific platforms.
 For example, native iPhone apps are written in iOs and Android apps are primarily written in Java.
 Apple apps will not run on Android devices and vice versa.

-  *  Can you explain what makes it different from a mobile or web app?

-  * What are the pieces involved in a PWA?

- @TODO !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

-* Briefly cover the difference between traditional mobile apps, web apps and PWA's below.

-* **Traditional Mobile Apps**

-  * Require multiple builds across platforms, are less discoverable by search engines and have high abandonment rates.

-* **Traditional Web Apps**

-  * Offer less usability and don’t leverage mobile device capabilities and are often slow and bloated.

-* **Progressive Web Apps**
+  *  How are PWAs different from native apps?

-  * PWA's provide advantages of both web and mobile apps such as push notifications, offline experiences,speed and stability.
+  *  Traditional Mobile Apps require multiple builds across platforms, are less discoverable by search engines and have high abandonment rates.They also offer less usability and don’t leverage mobile device capabilities and are often slow and bloated.
+PWA's provide advantages of both web and mobile apps such as push notifications, offline experiences,speed and stability.
 Plus, you can convert a web app into a PWA quickly without the build time of a mobile app.
-This is what we are going to do today.

-* To build more context, demo the following PWA [https://hightide.earth/](https://hightide.earth/).
+  * What do we need to learn to convert Notetaker into a progressive web application?

+  *

+@TODO the notetaker app does not work in offline mode

 * Open your Chrome Developer tools and navigate to the Application tab.

-  * Briefly demo the  `Manifest`, `Service Workers` and `Cache Storage` tabs by clicking onto each.
+  * If we look under the Application tab in DevTools for our "Notetaker PWA", we see **Manifest**, **Service Workers** and **Cache Storage** panels.

     ![Application Sidebar](Images/application-sidebar.png)

-* Tell the class that we will be going into depth today with these three technologies as they are what help build progressive web apps.

-* Now that you've provided context of what a PWA is, demo the completed Gallery App that students will be converting today.

-* Show students what they'll be building towards today and and change into [03-Stu_Caching-Fetching-Files/Solved/Gallery-App-Caching](../../../../01-Class-Content/18-pwa/Activities/03-Stu_Caching-Fetching-Files/Solved/Gallery-App-Caching).
-This project uses MongoDB, so run the following command to start the mongo daemon.

-  * `mongod`

-* Then in a new terminal tab run each of the following:

-  * `npm install`
-  * `npm run seed`
-  * `npm start`

-* And visit <http://localhost:3000> in your web browser to see the running application.

-* Tell the class that this app currently is a PWA and is completely functional offline.

 * Open up your Chrome Dev Tools and navigate to the `Application` tab to demonstrate the `manifest.webmanifest`, `Service Worker` and `Cache Storage` tabs as done earlier.